-Conduction — Heat moves from the hotter area to the colder area, and it moves through whatever is there to serve as a conductor.
-Air is the poorest conductor since it isn’t very dense while solids like rock or dirt are the best conductor since they are very dense and homogeneous, with water or moisture being a moderate level conductor but the most common when outdoors.
+Conduction — Heat moves from the hotter area to the colder adjoining area, and it moves through whatever is there to serve as a conductor.
+Air is the poorest conductor, since it isn’t very dense, while solids like rock or dirt are better conductors since they are very dense and homogeneous.
+Water or moisture is a moderate level conductor but the one most commonly encountered when one is outdoors.
 Keeping your body and clothing dry will inhibit the movement of heat out of your body.

 Convection — Your body heats the air around it through conduction, as described above.
-But if that warm air is pushed away from your body by a breeze or other action then your body will heat it again, and again, and again, until whatever is moving it away from the body stops.
+But if that warm air is moved away from your body by a breeze or other action then your body will heat the air surrounding it again, and again, and again, until there is no cool air to warm.
 The loss of heat by moving the warm air is called convection.
-A common example of this is wind blowing across your body, this cooling of the body is what we know as wind chill.
+A common example of this is a breeze or wind blowing across your body, this cooling of the body is what we know as wind chill.

 EAT RIGHT TO HEAT RIGHT

 The food you eat is just like the gasoline you put into your car.
 The car can have all kinds of great features but if it doesn’t have any fuel, or the right kind of fuel, it won’t do anything for you.
 In cold weather you want to:

 - Keep yourself well hydrated.
 Without enough water your body cannot digest and metabolize the food that you eat, so keep your water levels up.
 An easy way to tell if you are starting to get dehydrated is if your urine starts to get a yellowish or straw color to it.
 The darker yellow it gets the more dehydrated you are becoming.